Integrating Nursing Concepts 6 (Capstone 3) (10208.1)

 Pre Place is a required module and must be completed by any student attending a placement/internship.
 Students are required to upload the specific documents and complete the outlined training.
 To access this course please follow this link https://uclearn.canberra.edu.au/enroll/GBYNB8.
 Students will not be permitted to attend placement until they have completed the training and uploaded evidence to InPlace.

 Students are advised to review InPlace regularly to check the status of their pre-placement requirements and to ensure that all contact details are up-to-date.
 This information must include an emergency point of contact or next of kin.

 The CareersUC Placement Team requires evidence of the following before a placement can be organised:

 - TB Screening

 The student needs to upload this information to InPlace and ensure it is verified (green status) a minimum of four (4) weeks prior to commencing placement.

 Industry mandatory requirements:

-Failure to complete required eLearning, or pre-PEP requirements, within the advised timeframes will result in the cancellation of PEP and a fail (NC) grade for the unit.
+Failure to complete required eLearning, or pre-placement requirements, within the advised timeframes will result in the cancellation of clinical placement (PEP) and a fail (NC) grade for the unit.

 Make up time